 I invite you to read this brief history of our national celebration of Thanksgiving.

-Thanksgiving, as introduced by European explorers and settlers in the New World, was a time set aside specifically for the purpose of giving thanks to our Creator for His manifold blessings.
+Introduced into the New World by European explorers, settlers and Pilgrims, Thanksgiving was and remains a time set aside for expressing gratitude to our Creator for His manifold blessings.

 But the contemporary celebration of Thanksgiving across our nation has its roots in the first “harvest feast” celebrated in 1621 by religious refugees, Pilgrims, who established the Plymouth Colony in Massachusetts in the year 1620.
-According to the fact that most history books following the War Between the States were written by Northern historians, it is that iconic event which is most directly associated with the current traditions for our national Day of Thanksgiving.
+It is that iconic event which is most directly associated with the current traditions for our national Day of Thanksgiving.

 Who were these “freedom men”?